 VS: Looking at your photos, I get the feeling that you find beauty in friction?
 I see this in the faces of those you photograph.
-There’s weathering, there’s wrinkles, sun damage, these aren’t exactly air brushed beauty shots, but yet they’re very beautiful?
+There’s weathering, there’s wrinkles, sun damage.
+These aren’t exactly airbrushed beauty shots yet they’re very beautiful.

-CCL: I wouldn’t necessarily call it friction, I think it’s more in contradiction and juxtaposition, and opposition and difference.
-It’s not intentional, but when I look back I’m always looking for what is different from me.
+CL: I wouldn’t necessarily call it friction, I think it’s more in contradiction and juxtaposition, and opposition, and difference.
+It’s not intentional but when I look back I’m always looking for what is different from me.
 I guess that’s the little explorer and curious kid in me?
-But I’m also looking for what is similar, because I guess I’m always looking for home.
+But I’m also looking for what is similar because I guess I’m always looking for home.

 VS: Do you think of yourself as a journalist?

-CCL: No, I put too much of myself in that work.
+CL: No, I put too much myself in that work.
 I think journalists need to perhaps be a little bit more objective, which is something I do not believe in.
 I have a hard time jumping into something and taking random photos.
 I need to observe, and I need to interiorize my surroundings, and have a sense of place, rather than just pressing the shutter.
-I would make a horrendous photo-journalist, I take too much time, I delve into contemplation too much, and that’s not what photo-journalists need to do.
+I would make a horrendous photojournalist.
+I take too much time.
+I delve into contemplation too much and that’s not what photojournalists need to do.